Test Id : GALCW

 Shipping Instructions

-For optimal isolation of leukocytes, it is recommended the specimen arrive refrigerate within 6 days of collection to be stabilized.
+For optimal isolation of leukocytes, it is recommended the specimen arrives refrigerate within 6 days of collection to be stabilized.
 Collect specimen Monday through Thursday only and not the day before a holiday.
 Specimen should be collected and packaged as close to shipping time as possible.

 Specimen Required